StefanEggenschwiler/TLBO-GameClient/README.md

 * The integer (1-10) corresponds to the number on the back of the character character.
 * Under 'Task' we can see the task the character was performing last turn.
-* The color in the slider corresponds on how the attribute has changed compared to last turn:
+* The color of the slider range corresponds to how the attribute has changed compared to last turn:
   * ![#32CD32](https://placehold.it/15/32CD32/000000?text=+) `Positive change`
   * ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Negative change`
   * ![#696969](https://placehold.it/15/696969/000000?text=+) `No change`